neldeles/personal-gatsby-blog/src/posts/Obsidian/1 - Permanent Notes/twin-storybook.md

 ---
 date: '2021-10-11T17:28:56'
 tags: ['tailwind', 'storybook', 'twin']
 title:
 published: true
 description:
 aliases:
 references:
+date_modified: 2021-11-01T08:45:13
 ---

-# Tailwind + Storybook
+# Twin + Storybook

 For your UI components to not look wonky, the `Global Styles` of Tailwind needs to be used.

 I used an [example](https://github.com/ben-rogerson/twin.examples/tree/master/storybook-emotion) from the official Twin docs as a guide.

 The gist is to edit `.storybook/preview.js`:
 ```js